pedro-bitencourt/energy_simulations/README.md

 #### comparative_statics_module.py

+    Description:
         This module contains the ComparativeStatics class, which is the main class used in this project.
         This class models a comparative statics exercise to be executed and processed, using both the other scripts in this folder as the Modelo de Operaciones Padron (MOP), which implements a solver for the problem of economic dispatch of energy for a given configuration of the energy system.

+    Classes:
+        - ComparativeStatistics
             - Attributes:
                 - `name` [str]: name for the exercise, to be used for the creation of folders and files
-            - `general_parameters` [dict]: dictionary containing general options for the program, with
-            keys:
-                o xml_basefile [str]: path to the template xml file. o daily [bool]: boolean indicating if the runs are daily (True) or weekly (False). o annual_interest_rate [float]: annual interest rate for the investment problems. o slurm [dict]: dictionary containing options for slurm, keys:
+                - `general_parameters` [dict]: dictionary containing general options for the program, with keys: o cost_path [str]: path to the cost data file. o xml_basefile [str]: path to the template xml file. o daily [bool]: boolean indicating if the runs are daily (True) or weekly (False). o annual_interest_rate [float]: annual interest rate for the investment problems. o slurm [dict]: dictionary containing options for slurm, keys:
                         - `run`:
                         - `solver`:
+                        - `processing`:
                         Each of these contains the options:
                             - `email` [str]
                             - `mail-type` [str]
                             - `time` [float]: in hours
-                        - `memory` [int]: in GB
+                            - `memory` [str]: in GB
                     o `solver` [dict]: dictionary containing options for the solver
             - Methods:
                 - `submit_solvers`: submits all Solvers for the exercise.
                 - `submit_processing`: submits a processing job for the exercise.
+                - `clear_folders`: deletes the folder for all non-equilibrium runs.

 #### solver_module.py

 Contains `Solver` class for solving zero-profit conditions.